samueldepaul/AI4LS-2_Hackathon/README.md

    pip install -r requirements.txt

 3. Download the training dataset:

    Since the file is quite big (680MB) we weren't able to upload it to GitHub.
-Download the file using the following Google Drive link and place it in the `auxiliary_data` folder.
+Download the file using the following Google Drive link and place it in the `auxiliary_data` folder: https://drive.google.com/file/d/1XdebJNdb9qdjF7JMyXYCMNi1-umvrHfj/view?usp=sharing

-4. Run the script:
+5. Run the script:
    ```bash
    python train_predict.py <id_loc>
    ```